laurashen/data-science-sequencing.github.io/_drafts/lecture2.md

   <div class="figcaption">The DNA double-helix.</div>
 </div>

-DNA also has a direction, which goes from the 5’ end (head) to the 3’ end (tail).
-This is the convention that we follow when we write a DNA strand.
-Also important to note: when we write a DNA strand, we only write the letters representing the bases from one of the strands.
-The other strand can be inferred because it is the _reverse complement_.
-To get the reverse complement, simply reverse the order of the nucleotides in the original string and then complement the nucleotides (i.e. interchange A/T and C/G).
+A DNA sequence is conventionally written in the 5’ end (head) to the 3’ end (tail) direction.
+When we write a DNA strand, we only write the letters representing the bases from one of the strands.
+The other strand, which is the _reverse complement_ of the first strand, can be inferred because we know the complementary pairs.
+To get the reverse complement, we reverse the order of the nucleotides in the original string and then complement the nucleotides (i.e. interchange A with T and C with G).
 The figure below shows an example of a DNA fragment and its reverse complement strand.

 <div class="fig figcenter fighighlight">